schneems/proc_micro/README.md

 # Proc Micro

-Small convieneces for high-quality macros.
+Small conveniences for high-quality macros.

 ## Use